AgoraIO/API-Examples/windows/README.md

    If you encounter ps1 script errors, you may need to update your powershell.

 2. Open the `APIExample.sln` file with Visual Studio.
 3. Edit the `stdafx.h` file.
-Enter your App ID and access token.
+Enter your App ID and token.

    ```c++
    #define APP_ID     "<enter your agora app id>"